 Swedes must drink more coffee per capita than just about any other country.
 The fika is to Sweden what the siesta is to Spain.
 While typically a morning or afternoon break in the workday, it can happen any time, any day.

 With my cheap coffee and bun in hand, I like to grab a park bench to relax and enjoy some of Europe's best people-watching.
-On a recent trip, I noticed lots of pregnant moms-to-be.
-That year, Sweden was experiencing a baby boom, and the city's grand harborside promenades were especially busy with baby strollers.
+On a recent trip, I'd heard that Sweden was experiencing a baby boom, and sure enough, the city's grand harborside promenades were especially busy with baby strollers.
 I found myself playing a goofy little game of seeing how many parents and kids I could capture in the same photograph.

-While at the palace, you can "kill two flies with one swat" (as they say here rather than "kill two birds with one stone") by dropping into the stunning Royal Armory.
-While royal armor and sword collections are a dime a dozen in Europe, Stockholm's is the most interesting and best-displayed collection I've seen anywhere in Europe.
+While at the palace, you can "kill two flies with one swat" (as they say here) by dropping into the stunning Royal Armory.
+Royal armor and sword collections are a dime a dozen in Europe — but Stockholm's is the most interesting and best-displayed collection I've seen anywhere.
 The original 17th-century gear includes royal baby wear, outfits kings wore when they were killed in battle or assassinated, gowns representing royal fashion through the ages, and five centuries of royal Swedish armor — all wonderfully described in English.
 An added bonus is a basement lined with royal coaches (including coronation coaches), all well-preserved, richly decorated, and thoughtfully explained by an audioguide.

 The palace and its associated museums fill a corner of an island called Gamla Stan — Stockholm's old town.
 The rest of the island is filled with antique shops, street lanterns, painted ceilings, and surprises.
 Until the 1600s, all of Stockholm fit on Gamla Stan.
 Today, it's been given over to the tourists.
 Seemingly unaware that most of Stockholm's major attractions are elsewhere, the tourists seem to wander mesmerized by the Old World quaintness of Gamla Stan's main drag, Västerlånggatan.